 (English and Spanish) Alphabet, Math, and Word

-(English and Spanish) Atlases, Dictionaries, Encyclopedias, and Thesaurus
+(English and Spanish) Atlases, Dictionaries, Age Appropriate Encyclopedias on CD, and Thesaurus

 Hesperian Health Guides:

 (English and Spanish) A Book for Midwives, A Health Handbook for Women with Disabilities, Community Guide to Environmental Health, Disabled Village Children, Health Actions for Women (Only Available in English), Helping Children Who Are Blind, Helping Children Who Are Deaf, Helping Health Workers Learn, HIV Health and Your Community (Only Available in English), Where There Is No Dentist, Where There Is No Doctor, Where Women Have No Doctor, and Workers’ Guide to Health and Safety (Only Available in English)